mrkkrp/fix-word/README.md

 (global-set-key (kbd "M-c") #'fw/capitalize)
 ```

-There are many ways `fw/fix-word` can be used.
-For example, if you have a
+There are many ways in which `fw/fix-word` can be used.
+For example, if you
-function `translate` that translates some text, you can get a command that
+have a function `translate` that translates some text, you can get a command
-can translate words.
+that can translate words.
 It will work in all those modes described here.

 ## License